Skip to main content

 • Deferral is debt: The state records a lien and charges interest.
 If you already have unpaid prior taxes or a reverse mortgage, this path may fail.

-• PTC is paperwork-heavy: The state warns that missing pages, address mismatches, and incomplete records can delay or stop payment.
+• PTC is paperwork-heavy: Missing pages, address mismatches, and incomplete records can delay or stop payment.

 • Local help is uneven: Denver has a city refund program, while Boulder and Douglas use work-off programs.
-Many counties have no extra local cash program at all.
+Many counties have no extra local cash program.

 Common mistakes to avoid